NBCDS COVID Policy

 Communicating with the NBCDS Community

-The most current NBCDS COVID-19 Safety Policy will be posted on our website and printed for display at the sign-in tables.
+The most current NBCDS COVID-19 Safety Policy will be posted on our website.
 The Safety Policy will be reviewed by the Safety subcommittee (Jen Bamesberger, Craig Meltzner, Bonnie Richardson, and Tom Spittler) and revised or reconfirmed at each Quarterly Board Meeting.
-We also have reached out to the dance community for input and feedback; summaries of responses are linked below: